Summer, summer, summer!

 - Very gently add the fish balls, making sure they don't break.

-- Cover and cook over low heat for five minutes.
-Turn the fish balls and cook for another five minutes.
+- Cover and simmer over low heat for five minutes.
+Turn the fish balls and simmer covered for another five minutes.

-- Add the cilantro, season with salt to taste and remove from the heat.
+- Sprinkle with the cilantro, season with salt to taste and remove from the heat.